EifelTing/Generous-Teacher/README.md

 # Generous-Teacher
-This repo is an implementation of PyTorch version for paper: Generous Teacher: Effective Knowledge Transfer for Student Learning
+This repo is an implementation of PyTorch version for paper: Generous Teacher: Effective Knowledge Transfer for Student Learning.